26 October 2018A Holiday Appetizer That Won't Blow Your Carb Budget

 I entered and analyzed this recipe in MyNetDiary so you don't need to enter the above recipe from scratch.
 Instead, you can copy and edit the recipe easily by logging into MyNetDiary via web program.
 Next, go to Community, and then search "Dietician" with "People" chosen in the drop down box.
 Click on "Dietician" link.
 Scroll down Dietician Personal Page and find Custom Catalog.
 Find "Joanna's Teriyaki Meatballs as Prepared with Garnish and Sauce."
 Copy recipe by clicking "copy" link on the right side of the screen.
 Once you do that, you can use that recipe in your own food log without having to enter it yourself.
 This recipe is also found in Dietitian account - so you can copy from either account.

-If you have Maximum membership, you can copy and customize recipes or foods.
+If you have Premium membership, you can copy and customize recipes or foods.
 In web program, go to Food tab, tap "Log" in any meal row, then tap MyFoods, find the food or recipe and then choose "copy & customize" option.
 You can modify any field to customize the recipe (ingredients, yield, name, etc.).

 Joanna Kriehn is a Registered Dietitian Nutritionist and Certified Diabetes Educator with a passion for supporting individuals as they move towards a healthier lifestyle.
 You can learn more about Joanna by visiting her LinkedIn pageHave questions or comments about this post?
 Please feel free to comment on MyNetDiary's Community Forum or Facebook page – We would love to hear from you.
 And consider visiting our new Pinterest page!